peerayes/patient-sync/README.md

 ---

-Made with ❤️ using Next.js and Supabase
+Made with ❤️ using Next.js 16 & Supabase